 First of all, U2F requires a client with U2F support.
-As of today, most major web browsers support U2F.
-However, if your web browser doesn’t support it, you can’t use your U2F token.
-The same is true for server-side support: Many websites don’t support U2F, but seemingly U2F becomes more wide-spread.
+As of today, most major web browsers support WebAuthn, which is backward compatible with U2F.
+However, if your web browser doesn't support it, you can't use your U2F token.
+The same is true for server-side support: Many websites don't support U2F, but seemingly U2F/WebAuthn becomes more wide-spread.

 Thirdly, if you lose your token, you lose access to your accounts.
 Some websites require you to also configure OATH-TOTP as a backup solution.
 More secure is a second U2F token as a backup token.
 Most websites should allow you to register multiple U2F tokens.

 Fourthly, if someone steals your token, you lose access to your accounts and this person may access your accounts if other credentials are also known to him.
-During testing, we set a PIN for FIDO2, however, there are no websites with FIDO2 support (as far as we know), so we weren’t able to see if this PIN protects the token.
-We will update this section after successful testing.
+The FIPS series of Yubico allows you to set a PIN for U2F.

-Sometimes, U2F secrets are generated by the manufacturer of the security token, then stored on the device and can’t be replaced afterwards.
-In theory, manufacturers could copy your secret U2F key.
+Sometimes, U2F secrets are generated by the manufacturer of the security token, then stored on the device and can't be replaced afterwards.
+In theory, manufacturers could copy your secret U2F key during manufacturing.

 Follow us on Mastodon:

 The main difference is that the hardware/firmware of YubiKeys is closed source while Nitrokeys are based on open hardware/open-source software.
 Both producers argue convincingly that their philosophy is better.
-Both U2F tokens are almost identical in size (the Nitrokey is half as high again) and weigh 3 grams (Yubico Security Key) resp.
+Both U2F tokens are almost identical in size (the YubiKey is half as thick).
+The tokens weigh 3 grams (Yubico Security Key) resp.
 5 grams (Nitrokey FIDO U2F).

 - Yubicoexternal link